aspiringsecurity/Medical-Counselor/README.md

 A greater and more seamless flow of information within a digital health care infrastructure, created by electronic health records (EHRs), encompasses and leverages digital progress and can transform the way care is delivered and compensated.
 EHRs helps in improved care coordination.
 EHRs helps in making health care ecosystem proactive, accessible and authentic.
 EHRs with the help of computer aided detection will help in early prediction of diseases.

-We are developing a technical solution using Filecoin/IPFS blockchain developer library along with Chainlink automation and XDC blockchain network, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on XDC network and Polkadot blockchain.
+We are developing a technical solution using Filecoin/IPFS blockchain developer library along with Polkadot, Chainlink automation and XDC blockchain network, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on XDC network and Polkadot blockchain.

 # BlockChain Eco-system and Tools